syncfusion-content/xamarin-docs/Xamarin/SfChart/trackball.md

 *	[`Near`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelAlignment.html) -  The label will be positioned above the tick in vertical axis and left of the tick in horizontal axis.
 *   [`Center`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelAlignment.html) - The label will be positioned at the center of tick.
 This is the default value.

-Following code snippet and screenshot demostrate the label placement at left side of tick line.
+The following code snippet and screenshot demonstrate the placement of label at the left to tick line.

 {% tabs %}